Share this article:

 Transatlantic Toolkit

-•Introducing our collection of quick tips and suggestions dedicated to helping US attorneys navigate UK and European patents and designs.
+Introducing our collection of quick tips and suggestions dedicated to helping US attorneys navigate UK and European patents, designs and the UPC.

 Below you’ll find our developing list of tips specifically designed with the considerations of US attorneys in mind, aiming to help inform your high-level strategy decisions and assist you advising your clients.